-- Group Gear Over \$5,000 in trail equipment is issued to your crew: stoves, cook sets first aid equipment, and more - \succ All food while on the trail and on base. - Lodging at base the night you arrive and the night before you leave. - ➤ Canoes, paddles and PFD's. - Trained Staff Member (Trek Leader) who will accompany you for your entire trip. - Emergency communications device (satellite phone and spot device) - ➢ Special Participant Patch - ► Land use permits - Camper's Accident Insurance (see pg.
-12 for more info)
+- Group Gear Over \$5,000 in trail equipment is issued to your crew: stoves, Crew cook sets, first aid equipment, and more - $\succ$ All food while on the trail and on base. - Lodging at base the night you arrive and the night before you leave. - ➤ Canoes, paddles and PFD's. - Trained Staff Member(s) (Trek Leader) who will accompany you for your entire trip. - Emergency communications device (InReach) - Special Participant Patch - ➤ Camper's Accident Insurance